michaelmayer-hpe/Labs/Redfish/README.md

 The python-redfish library is a reference implementation to enable Python developers to communicate with the [Redfish API](http://www.dmtf.org/standards/redfish).
 The project is in it's infancy but already allows to retrieve information and perform few actions.
+The goal of this project compared to HP SDK is to stick to the Redfish standard to allow compatibility between HW providers.
+So not to manage the oem proprietary part provided by HW company such as HPE (or only for exceptions).

 The project also comes with a client in order to interact with Redfish and is mainly used to validate the library.